RPeschke/pyHDL/readme.md

 (Note: In C++, there are many ways of doing anything)

-With this approach the details of each interface are hiden from the user.
+With this approach, the details of each interface are hidden from the user.

-### Classes / Combination Of Data and Functions
+### Classes / Combination of Data and Functions

-This section will concentrate on enties and signals.
+This section will concentrate on entities and signals.
 In VHDL entities and signals are instantiated at very different parts of the source file and do not share any visible connection.
-Therefore it is up to the user to come up with good names that exaclty describe the relationship of each entity and each signal.
+Therefore it is up to the user to come up with good names that exactly describe the relationship of each entity and each signal.
 The next example shows how in C++ this problem solved:

 ```C++
 class axistream{